are baked in David J. Sperling's cerebral oven...whenever the temperature is just right... Although inspired, these

 decide to point the hands of your clock.

-do, what God has created you to do.
-Your purpose.
+to do, what you need to do.
 No one else can do it -- Except you.
-You are a specifically
+You are a specifically created unique individual

 "Get nowhere now."

-my analysis of how people view how they spend their time.
+of how people view how they spend their time.
 Never shall I be a 'clockwatcher'.
-Every moment is to
+Every moment is to be

-be slowed down and exploited.
+slowed down and exploited.
 Now + Here = Nowhere.
 Essentially, you should be living nowhere but now.
-If
+If you

-you live in the past, you'll never grow.
-If you live in the future, you've got nowhere to go--You'll certainly miss
+live in the past, you'll never grow.
+If you live in the future, you've got nowhere to go--You'll certainly

 "The more bitterness I eat, the hungrier I become."

-assistance to make you fearless and hungry to move at the healing pace that He demands.
-You can't avoid it, nor can
+devour misery.
+Be brave and move at the healing pace you need.
+You can't avoid it, nor can you rush through

-you rush through it.
-Move calmly, in pain, with God.
-Your hunger will grow and that will keep you alive.).
+it.
+Move calmly, in the pain.
+Your hunger will grow and that will keep you alive.)

 "Everyone wants to be fed--And no one wants